rails/rails/guides/source/action_mailer_basics.md

     # Test the body of the sent email contains what we expect it to
     assert_equal [user.email], email.to
-    assert_equal "Welcome to My Awesome Site", email.subject assert_match "<h1>Welcome to example.com, #{user.name}</h1>", email.body.to_s
+    assert_equal 'Welcome to My Awesome Site', email.subject assert_match "<h1>Welcome to example.com, #{user.name}</h1>", email.body.to_s
-    assert_match "you have joined to example.com community", email.body.to_s
+    assert_match 'you have joined to example.com community', email.body.to_s
   end
 end
 ```